Enrique Rodríguez (rugby union)

-Enrique "Topo" Edgardo Rodríguez is an Argentina-born Australian former rugby union player.
+Enrique "Topo" Edgardo Rodríguez is an Argentine and Australian retired rugby union player.

 Rodriguez retired from rugby union after having played at international level for Argentina, Tahiti and Australia.
 He was part of the Australian team in the 1984 Grand Slam tour of Great Britain & Ireland.
 He also represented the Wallabies at the inaugural 1987 Rugby World Cup hosted by Australia & New Zealand.
 Rodriguez captained Australia against Mendoza Province in Argentina before retiring from international rugby in November 1987.
 He was also selected for the South American XV Jaguars in 1980, gaining four test caps against the Springboks.

 Rodriguez played tighthead prop, loosehead prop and hooker.

 After retiring from international rugby in 1987, he continued playing for his Sydney club Warringah before retiring in 1992.
 In 2006, A play called TOPO, written by Associate Professor Neil Cole, was shown at the Seymour Theatre Centre, Sydney in May–June 2007, portraying the "highs and lows of life" including his experiences of living with mental illness.

 In August 2012 Rodriguez self-published a book called "The Art of Scrummaging".
 Amongst his practical and technical knowledge, and philosophies on the subject of scrummaging, the book also presents the opinions of 27 collaborators (ex-international players, coaches and referees).
 It was awarded the IPP Gold Medal for authoring and publishing.
 In 2015, Rodriguez published an updated version including law changes introduced by the International Rugby Board regarding the new 'engagement' Law sequence of the scrum, titled Rugby - The Art of Scrummaging II.

 Early life

-Rodríguez was born in Concordia, Entre Rios, Argentina, on 20 June 1952.
+Rodríguez was born in Concordia, Entre Rios, on 20 June 1952.
 He studied Psychology at Universidad Nacional de Córdoba.
 He started playing rugby for the University team in 1971.
 Rodríguez initially played wing, centre, and five-eighth, then in the back row before finally moving to the front row.
 He went on to be selected for the Cordoba Province representative team in 1976.
 In 2012 the "Consejo Deliberante" of Concordia city bestowed upon Rodriguez the distinction of "Honorific Life Ambassador" for the city of San Antonio de Padua de la Concordia, for his distinguished career as a sportsman.